trustoverip/tswg-acdc-specification/spec/spec.md

 ### Edge field

-The top-level edge section `e`, field value makes cryptographically verifiable commitment to other ACDCs via references to their SAIDs.
+The top-level edge section `e` field value makes a cryptographically verifiable commitment to other ACDCs via references to their SAIDs.
 The `e` field syntax is described in more detail below.

 ### Rule field